Omkarkundle/omkar.demo/README.md

 # omkar.demo
-This is first Git repository
+This is my first Git repository.
+Author-Omkar Kundle.